Classroom Response Systems (“Clickers”)

 - Question-Driven Instruction: This approach combines contingent teaching and peer instruction.
 Lesson plans consist entirely of clicker questions.
 Which questions are asked depends entirely on how students answer the questions.
 An instructor might come into class with a stack of clicker questions, with multiple questions on each topic.
 As students perform well on clicker questions, the instructor moves on to questions on new topics.
 As students perform poorly, the instructor asks further questions on the same topic.
 The instructor does not have a lesson plan in the traditional sense when using this approach.
 Instead, the course of the class is determined reactively to demonstrated student learning needs.
 See Beatty et al. (2006) for more on this approach.

 - “Choose Your Own Adventure” Classes: In this technique, an instructor poses a problem along with several possible approaches to solving it–perhaps approaches suggested by students during class.
 The instructor has the students vote on which approach to pursue first, then explores that approach with the students.
 Afterwards, the students vote on which approach to pursue next.
-See Hinde and Hunt (2006) for an example of this approach.

 - Economics In this podcast interview, Stephen Buckles, senior lecturer in economics here at Vanderbilt University, describes his use of a classroom response system in his large undergraduate courses.